Know the Process

 Habitability Defense

-The landlord failed to maintain habitable conditions: no heat, plumbing problems, mold, pests, or safety hazards.
+The landlord failed to maintain habitable conditions under Civil Code 1941: no heat, plumbing problems, mold, pests, leaks, broken windows, or safety hazards.
+Habitability defenses can result in rent reduction, damages, or complete eviction dismissal.

 Retaliation

-The eviction is in response to you exercising your legal rights: reporting code violations or organizing with neighbors.
+The eviction is retaliation for exercising your legal rights: reporting code violations, requesting repairs, or organizing with neighbors.
+Retaliatory evictions are prohibited under Civil Code 1942.5 and can result in attorney's fees and damages.

 🚫